EnergySystemsModellingLab/MUSE_OS/docs/installation/developers.rst

     For example on ``Windows``, the command will read `python -m pip install -e .[dev,doc]`.
 On Ubuntu Linux, it will be `python -m pip install -e ."[dev,doc]"`.
     This will install MUSE including its dependencies for development.
 The downloaded code can be modified and the changes will be automatically reflected in the virtual environment.

-Finally, in the activated virtual environment, run `muse --model default` to generate output data that are used to make `pytest` run without failures.

 .. note::